 - Enfield War Memorial

 About Coronation Reserve

 Coronation Reserve lies on the border of the 1808 Wilshire land grant, later known as the Redmire Estate.
 By the 1850’s a track was established marking the current Coronation Parade, which is the border between Burwood and Strathfield Municipalities.
-The reserve is located between two parallel streets known as Punchbowl Rd and The Boulevarde [in 1937 both streets were renamed Coronation Parade] and is bordered by Liverpool Rd and the Cooks River at the junction of Georges River Rd.
-The original reserve was about 80 feet wide but the reserve increased in width when the trams, which ran through the eastern side of the reserve, were removed in 1951.
+The reserve is located between two parallel streets previously known as Punchbowl Rd and The Boulevarde [both streets were renamed Coronation Parade in 1937] and is bordered by Liverpool Rd and the Cooks River at the junction of Georges River Rd.

 Transport and Accessibility

-Entry to the Bay to Bay Cyclepath/Walking near Georges River Road at the southern end of the Reserve.
+Entry to the Bay to Bay Cyclepath/Walk located near Georges River Road at the southern end of the Reserve.

 Bus and Train – Trip Planner provides information on public transport including timetables and routes.